jralph/k8s-workshop/getting-started/lab-01.md

 ### Deployments

 When we delete the above pod, it stays deleted.
-Your pod can also disapear if your cluster node fails, or if the app crashes and can't be restarted.
+Your pod can also disappear if your cluster node fails, or if the app crashes and can't be restarted.
 The Kubernetes solution to this is a Deployment.
 A deployment will create a Replica Set that ensures a pod or number of pods is always running somewhere in the cluster.
 In fact, it is almost never appropriate to create individual pods as we did above.

 In the below declaration we create a deployment of our lobster app.
 We give it the usual labels so we know this deployment is part of the lobster app.
 We define `relicas: 1` to tell the deployment that there should always be 1 copy of the pod running at all times.
 We specify a selector to tell the deployment how to find which pods to manage.
 We define a template to tell the deployment how to create new pods when needed.
 This is very similar to the `spec` section our pod declaration above.